ifmeo-hamburg/seaocn/seaocn-cb/assignment/.ipynb_checkpoints/assignment-1-moored-checkpoint.md

-:orphan:
-# Assignment - moored CTDs
+# Assignment 1 - moored CTDs

 Two moored CTDs were deployed on the WB2 mooring of the RAPID array at 26.5°N and 76.75°W at 2000m depth in 3800m water depth.
 They were deployed in late December/early January 2021 and recovered in early 2023.
 This was a trial deployment of an RBR concerto CTD against a microCAT.